USNavalResearchLaboratory/turboWAVE/docs/dev-space.rst

-Discrete Space
+Static Space
 ==============

-The ``DynSpace`` object is the basis of structured grid management in turboWAVE.
-While ``DynSpace`` provides topology and indexing, ``MetricSpace`` adds edge lengths, wall areas, and cell volumes, which define a specific grid geometry.
+The ``StaticSpace`` object is the basis of structured grid management in turboWAVE.
+While ``StaticSpace`` provides topology and indexing, ``MetricSpace`` adds edge lengths, wall areas, and cell volumes, which define a specific grid geometry.

-There is a tight coupling between certain concepts associated with particles and the ``DynSpace`` object.
-As a result some of the lowest level particle objects appear in this scope.
+Owing to the nature of particle-in-cell, there is a tight coupling between certain concepts associated with particles and the ``StaticSpace`` object.

 Boundary Conditions
 -------------------